kareniel/awesome-evm-security/README.md

 - [web3 startups, tokens, and coins](https://twitter.com/chriscantino/status/1455190423220015104?s=21) - "If you could invest $10M in any web3 startup, NFT project, or cryptocurrency, what would you choose?"

 # Threats
+- [Blockchain Graveyard](https://magoo.github.io/Blockchain-Graveyard/) - A list of all massive security breaches or thefts involving blockchains.
 - [DeFiYield's REKT db](https://defiyield.app/rekt-database) - Database of Crypto Hacks, Exploit, Scam
+- [Blockchain Threat Intelligence](https://www.blockthreat.io/) - The latest in blockchain, DeFi and cryptocurrency threat intelligence, vulnerabilities, security tools, and events.
 - [Mudit Gupta's Twitter threads](https://mudit.blog/twitter-threads/) - Early analysis and educational content on Twitter
 - [Flash Boys 2.0 Paper](https://ieeexplore.ieee.org/document/9152675) - Frontrunning in Decentralized Exchanges, Miner Extractable Value, and Consensus Instability
 - [MEV-explore](https://explore.flashbots.net/) - Help the community understand and quantify the significance of "Dark Forest activities" and their impact on the Ethereum network